Lightnet/sdl3_vulkan_lua_c/README.md

 - working on improve the code.

 # Program languages:
 - c language
 - cmake 3.x
 - lua 5.4

 # Libraries:
 - SDL 3.2.22
 - Lua 5.4
-- Vulkan sdk 1.4 from github
+- Vulkan-Headers vulkan-sdk-1.4.313.0
+- Vulkan-Loader vulkan-sdk-1.4.313.0
 - stb ( n/a )
 - cimgui ( n/a )
-- spirv-headers  ( n/a ) ( shader )
+- spirv-headers  vulkan-sdk-1.4.313.0 ( shader )
-- spirv-tools ( n/a ) ( shader )
+- spirv-tools vulkan-sdk-1.4.313.0 ( shader )
-- sglslang  ( n/a ) ( shader )
+- sglslang  16.0.0 ( shader )
-- shaderc  ( n/a ) ( shader )
+- shaderc  v2025.4 ( shader )
     - require
         - SPIRV-Tools
         - glslang
+    - build size is 650 MB.

   Note using the cmake to fetchcontent from github build and compile.

 # Information:

-  Sample build for SDL3, Lua 5.4, Vulkan SDK for c language build.
-Simple triangle with the help of Grok AI agent chat message.
+  Sample build for SDL3, Lua 5.4, Vulkan SDK for c programing language.
+By using the lua script to expose vulkan api to set up and build triangle 2D with the help of Grok AI agent chat message.
 Grok AI on https://x.com/i/grok to help translate c vulkan code to lua script.

-  By using lua script to expose SDL api events and vulkan api set up sample triangle 2D.

 # Goals:
-  To able to expose all struct for vulkan api to able to create 3D but due to limited of the translate which will have lag when translate layers from c to lua and lua to c.

-  Need to refine and test lua script and vulkan api to translate.
+  To refine vulkan struct, functions and improve lua api code lua layer and meta table.

+  Area need to expose is shader set up and render features.

   Well it required some warpper to handle some idea ways.

-## notes:
+## Notes:
 - If too much code added and it will be hard for AI to build triangle if there too many struct create ref table.
 - There will be lag if there a lot print logs.
 - Due to limited AI agent messages memory.
-Rebuilding take time.
+Rebuilding or relearn take time.
+- Due to render out date it need to recrate swapchain since translate the layers.
+- Due limited use lua vulkan functions to compress to make AI to render triangle due to AI limit memory.

 # Todolist:
 - [x] simple triangle